shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/sld-use-subdomain-service.md

 ---
-Title : Sld Use Subdomain Service
+title: Sld Use Subdomain Service
-Description : The Second Level Domain (SLD) Use Subdomain service is an admin-only service that allows users to add rows to the `api.sld_use_subdomain` table ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: The Second Level Domain (SLD) Use Subdomain service is an admin-only service that allows users to add rows to the `api.sld_use_subdomain` table. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---